By Merlin Tuttle

 The cumulative impact of wind power facilities in killing migratory bats threatens to become an environmental crisis that cannot be ignored (O’Shea et al. 2016).
-By 2012, more than 600,000 bats were being killed annually, and the number grows each year (Hayes 2013).
+By 2012, more than 600,000 bats were being killed annually (Hayes 2013).
+By 2014, this number had risen to 2.22 million annually, and the number is likely substantially higher today (Smallwood 2020).
 The Bats and Wind Energy Cooperative (www.batsandwind.org) has made outstanding progress in developing credible assessment methodology and potential mitigation techniques.
 However, there still is no consistent implementation or sufficient guidance on mortality thresholds that should trigger mitigation (Arnett 2012).
 In most cases, the only mitigation is on behalf of already listed endangered species (negotiated through Incidental Take Permits under Section 10 of the Endangered Species Act).

 Management and permitting agreements are often left to the discretion of local entities who have little or no experience in wildlife or other environmental issues, though their decisions can have far reaching national and international consequences.
 Further complicating matters, there remains a paucity of credible science to document population sizes or forecast long-term mortality impacts, too often leaving costly litigation as the only option for resolving controversy.